Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 Women Men

-Galactorrhea is milk secretion not associated with breastfeeding.
+Galactorrhea is the secretion of milk not associated with breastfeeding.

 Amenorrhea is the absence of menstruation.